Websites for septic services providers that work 'round the clock

 Service-Area Pages

-A real landing page per PA township you serve — Springfield, Mapletown, Easyville, and the rest — with local content, embedded map, and area-specific schema.
-Catches "septic pumping Springfield PA" queries that a single "areas served" footer line will never rank for.
+A real landing page per local township you serve — Anytown, Everytown, Anytown Heights, and the rest — with local content, embedded map, and area-specific schema.
+Catches “septic pumping Anytown” long-tail queries that a single “areas served” footer line will never rank for.

 Google’s mobile-first ranking